madfam-io/plinto/README.md

 © **Aureo Labs** (a **MADFAM** company).
 All rights reserved during alpha

-Commercial and open‑core options will be announced at GA
+Commercial and open‑core options will be announced at GA.